kyma-project/btp-manager/docs/contributor/04-10-workflows.md

-# GitHub Actions workflows
+# GitHub Actions Workflows

-## Auto update chart and resources
+## Auto Update Chart and Resources

 The goal of the workflow is to update the chart (`module-chart/chart`) to the newest version, render the resource templates from the newest chart, and create a PR with the changes.
 The workflow works on two shell scripts: